ajwl/ps1/_posts/2017-03-02-object-oriented-programming-and-identity-politics.md

 You posting your credit card details to pay for something.
 You posting a comment on a blog.
 You fill in a form and you send it back to the server.

-This GETTING and POST is intrinsic to how http works.
+This "getting" and "posting" is intrinsic to how http works.
 HTTP GET requests send content to your browser, HTTP POST requests send data from you back.

 In object oriented programming, the paradigm that has dominated web development for the past 15-20 years, that